-What to look for: I suggest mineral-based powders since they give a smoother, luminous look to the skin and usually have SPF-protecting properties.
+What to look for: I suggest mineral-based powders since they give a smooth, luminous look to the skin and usually have protective SPF properties.
 They also don’t settle into fine lines and wrinkles as much as traditional talc-based powders.

 What to avoid: Talc-based powders, as these may accentuate lines and wrinkles and give a chalky, dull look to the skin.

 Tip: Be sure to wash your powder brushes regularly.
 Once a week is ideal if you’re using it daily.
 Read: How To Wash Your Makeup Brushes

 What to look for: There have been amazing advancements in liquid foundations, so there are many good ones available.
-Look for one that is lightweight and contains the ingredients dimethicone or silicone, as they do an excellent job in making the skin look exceptionally smooth.
+Look for one that is lightweight and contains the ingredients dimethicone or silicone.
+These do an excellent job making the skin look exceptionally smooth.
 A liquid makeup should also contain sunscreen to give added anti-aging protection.
-(However, makeup with sunscreen should NEVER take the place of a sunscreen moisturizer like Daily Protection SPF 30.)
+(However, makeup with sunscreen should NEVER take the place of a sunscreen moisturizer.)

-What to avoid: Ingredients such as mineral oil, petrolatum and isopropyl palmitate may cause clogged pores in the skin due to size of the molecular structure and the heavy, oily texture they can give – especially when used in large quantities and listed as the first few ingredients of the formula.
+What to avoid: Ingredients such as mineral oil, petrolatum and isopropyl palmitate may clog pores.
+This is due to size of their molecular structures and the heavy, oily texture they can have.
+This is especially true when these ingredients are used in large quantities and listed as the first few ingredients of the formula.
+For oily, clogged-prone skin types, liquid foundations could cause a condition known as acne cosmetica.

 Tip: More so than powders, liquids must be an exact color match to avoid an obvious color difference with a demarcation line on the jaw.